Carrying the weight of the world on your shoulders

-Counseling for women: The work
+Counseling for trauma: The work

 I think of counseling as really hard work that is necessary for thriving.
 The hard work is looking at the parts of yourself that you avoid and sometimes that you might hide from yourself.
 Working with a woman therapist who is tuned in to the issues specific to our needs is important.
 Sometimes sessions will feel light, and others will feel heavy.
 Talking about the roots of anxiety, OCD, depression, and relationship stress is tough.
 Tears and strong emotions are welcome.
 I believe that, at times, they are necessary for genuinely processing how we are feeling.
 We live in a society that rejects strong emotions.
 But if we are not allowed to feel, how can we work through emotional pain?